 Waste Receipt Funding

 For offsite customers, the Hanford Site operates under a self-liquidating pool charge back system.
 The customer must establish a pool of money for the Hanford Site, which will be billed when waste is received on a per cubic foot basis at the current waste disposal or storage rate.
-The waste disposal and storage fees cover the costs of acceptance review, verification activities at the minimum verification rate, and the operational costs of waste receipt.
-Other work, such as waste treatment, sorting, and verification required above the minimum rate are additional costs that will be estimated on a project basis.
+The waste disposal and storage fees cover the costs of acceptance review, verification activities, and the operational costs of waste receipt.
+Other work, such as waste treatment, sorting, and verification above rates are additional costs that will be estimated on a project basis.
 Until funding is available in the pool, Hanford Site contractors are only able to provide general waste acceptance information to potential customers.
 Although the system for establishing funding is fairly simple, customers should be aware that the Funding Approval/Work Authorization process might take up to 3 months

 The Waste Funding Approval process is as follows: